iluwatar/java-design-patterns/filterer/README.md

 }
 ```

-The `filtered` method is overridden to filter the threats list by given predicate.

 Now if we introduce a new subtype of `Threat` interface that adds probability with which given threat can appear:

 ```java